SciML/SciMLDocs/docs/src/showcase/ode_types.md

 Just like with other number systems, you can choose the units for your numbers by simply specifying the units of the initial condition and the timespan.
-For example, to solve the linear ODE where the variable has units of Newton's and `t` is in Seconds, we would use:
+For example, to solve the linear ODE where the variable has units of Newton's and `t` is in seconds, we would use:

 ```@example odetypes
 using DifferentialEquations